WhoLeb/WhoLeb/README.md

 <hr>
 <p> Hi!
 Nice to meet you!
 I am a c++ developer.
 Currently unemployed and here you can find most projects that I've been working on.</p>
 <p> I intend to be a game/game engine developer even though you can't find many graphics programming projects so far. </p>
-<p> In a matter of weeks I am thinking about creating a personal website so follow along if you want to see it. </p>
 <br><br>
 <p> <b>Contact information:</b> <br>
   <b>Phone</b> +7(921)644-22-72 - (telegram/whatsapp) <br>